moorepants/dissertation/_sources/davisbicycle.txt

 Steering torque has been measured in relatively few instances of bicycle experiments and not all that many more for motorcycles.
-Of these, very few prove that their design is measures a pure rider applied steer torque.
+Of these, very few prove that their design measures a pure rider applied steer torque.
 This is more consequential for bicycles than motorcycles because the small torques used in typical bicycle control are certainly less than 10 Nm with the majority less than 5 Nm.
 [Ouden2011]_, in particular, showed how sensitive the torque